Workforce Analytics

 • App and website usage patterns

-• Daily timelines and workflow rhythms
+• Daily timelines and workflow rhythms — showing how time, tasks, and tools come together throughout the workday

 • Idle time trends and context shifts